-- a. into any building or within 25 feet of the entrance of any building; - b. into any fuel storage area; - c. within 50 feet. of a fuel truck; - d. anywhere smoking is prohibited by signage.
+- a. into any building or within 25 feet of the entrance of any building; - b. into any fuel storage area; - c. within 50 feet. of a fuel truck or self-service fueling station; - d. anywhere smoking is prohibited by signage.